Buddhism and Buddha Places in Nepal

-Maratika or Halesi lies in Khotang District South-East from Kathmandu.
+Maratika or Halesi lies in Khotang District South-East of Kathmandu.
 This is the place where the Guru attained the Vidyadhara state of immortality and practiced along with his consort Mandarva.
 It is one of the primary practice places of Padmasambhava.

 There are many caves in this area, including Secret Cave, Garuda Cave, Mandarva’s Cave, and others.
-The three hills are known as Manjushri, Vajrapani, and Lokeshvara hills, after the three bodhisattvas who represent three aspects of Buddha.
+The three hills are known as Manjushri, Vajrapani, and Lokeshvara hills, after the three bodhisattvas which represent three aspects of Buddha.

 Yoginis of Kathmandu

 Dakini are the enlightenment guides.
 They are regarded as Buddhas’ mothers.
 The four yoginis of Kathmandu are said to be four sisters who spontaneously arose at power points throughout the valley.
 Vajrayogini of Sakhu (Khadgayogini), Vajrayogini of Pharping, Bidheshwori (Bijeshwari), and Guheshwori are the four yoginis (Vajravarahi).
 In addition, there are four Varahi temples and other Vajrayogini shrines in Kathmandu valley.